DrMulusewFikere/StrawberryGP/README.md

 This repository contains the refined genotype, map file, and phenotypic data used in our manuscript submitted to Sci Report.

 Requirements
-The analysis requires several R packages, most notably ASReml-R.
+The analysis requires several R packages, most notably ASReml-R, FIMPUTE, ADMIXTURE.

 Data and Code
 Data: The folder Data contains the phenotypic, genotypic, and SNP map data.